 Dr. Inge has 15 years of private practice experience.
 He received a bachelor’s degree in human biology from Stanford University and his Doctor of Dental Surgery degree from the University of California at Los Angeles.

 Vice President, Underwriting and Actuarial

-Before joining DD/WDS in 2008, Eric spent five years in various actuarial roles with Trustmark Life Insurance Company, a mid-sized health and life insurer based in Lake Forest, Illinois.
+Before joining Delta Dental in 2008, Eric spent five years in various actuarial roles with Trustmark Life Insurance Company, a mid-sized health and life insurer based in Lake Forest, Illinois.
 His career began at Lucent Technologies, what is now Alcatel-Lucent, as a wireless network engineer involved in the deployment and integration of wireless communications systems in the international market.

 Eric, an associate of the Society of Actuaries and member of the American Academy of Actuaries, holds a bachelor’s degree in electrical engineering from the University of Illinois at Urbana-Champaign with a minor in mathematics.